simon-the-shark/django-mapbox-location-field/README.md

 * [Technologies](#technologies)

 # Why this?
-I was searching for some django location field which uses mapbox and I could use in my project.
-I didn't find anything which suits my needs in 100% and that is why I created this simple django app.
+I was searching for some django location field which uses mapbox to use it in my project.
+Hovewer I didn't find anything which suited my needs in 100% and that's why I created this simple django app.
 My philosopy was simplicity but I wanted to create complete solution for picking location.

 Feel free to open issues, make pull request and request some features or instructions.
-Let me know if you think it is not flexible enought.
+Let me know if you think it is not flexible enough.
 # Live demo
-Curious how it works and looks like ?
+Curious how it works and looks like?
 See live demo on https://django-mapbox-location-field.herokuapp.com
 Demo app uses [django-bootstrap4](https://github.com/zostera/django-bootstrap4) for a little better looking form fields.
 You can also use it as a code example, because it is available on [my github](https://github.com/Simon-the-Shark/live_demo_django_mapbox_location_field).
 # Compatibility